 Men, by far, notice hearing loss much worse than women.
 Once younger people have hearing loss, it gets progressively worse as people age.
 By comparison, around 68 percent of people ages 60 to 69 can’t hear high-pitched sounds.
 Although statistics favor showing hearing loss getting worse as people age, a good portion of younger people have hearing loss as well.
 The worst part of these statistics is that just 25 percent of the people surveyed realize they have hearing loss.
 You can’t fight against something if you don’t know it exists.
 What causes this hearing loss?
 The reasons may surprise you.

 In previous generations, loud noises from workplace situations, such as machinery in factories, caused hearing loss.
-However, for millennials the causes revolve more around what happens at home.
+However, for millennials, the causes revolve more around what happens at home.
 Around half of the people in this survey don’t have noisy jobs.

 Household chores might cause hearing loss when items reach 85 decibels for extended periods.
-Leaf blowers and lawn mowers, at around 90 decibels, can cause damage.
+Leaf blowers and lawnmowers, at around 90 decibels, can cause damage.
 Exposure to a leaf blower for two hours can cause damage to your ears.

 Loud music also comes into play here.
 Just two minutes of a rock concert can cause damage at 110 decibels.
 A loud sporting event, that can reach 100 decibels, might cause hearing loss after just 14 minutes.
 It’s not just rock concerts that can cause damage.
 Listening to loud music or movies in headphones and earbuds, common accessories with portable music players and cell phones can lead to hearing loss when the volume reaches higher levels.
-Millennials and younger people love their portable music devices, but these technological advances in entertainment may bring their own problems with regards to ear damage.
+Millennials and younger people love their portable music devices, but these technological advances in entertainment may bring their own problems with regard to ear damage.
 Luckily, there are ways to prevent hearing loss or keep hearing loss from getting worse.
 Most of these situations just need a little prevention and education.

-In terms of lawn mowing and blowing leaves, noise-cancelling headphones and industrial-strength earplugs dampen noises.
+In terms of lawn mowing and blowing leaves, noise-canceling headphones and industrial-strength earplugs dampen noises.
 Use these appliances only when necessary, such as once a week for mowing lawns or once a month for blowing leaves.
 Yard work is important, but so is your hearing.

 Turn it Down